python-pillow/Pillow/docs/reference/ImageDraw.rst

     Draws an ellipse inside the given bounding box.

-    :param xy: Four points to define the bounding box.
+    :param xy: Two points to define the bounding box.
 Sequence of either ``[(x0, y0), (x1, y1)]`` or ``[x0, y0, x1, y1]``.
     :param outline: Color to use for the outline.
     :param fill: Color to use for the fill.